dtcenter/MET/docs/Users_Guide/config_options.rst

   width = { beg = -3600; end = 0; }

-The summaries will only be calculated for the specified GRIB codes.
+The summaries will only be calculated for the specified GRIB codes or observation variable ("obs_var") names.

+When determining which observations fall within a time interval, data for the beginning timestamp is included while data for the ending timestamp is excluded.
+Users may need to adjust the "beg" and "end" settings in the "width" dictionary to include the desired observations in each time interval.

-The supported summaries are "min" (minimum), "max" (maximum), "range", "mean", "stdev" (standard deviation), "median", "sum", and "p##" (percentile, with the desired percentile value specified in place of ##).
+The supported time summaries are "min" (minimum), "max" (maximum), "range", "mean", "stdev" (standard deviation), "median", "sum", and "p##" (percentile, with the desired percentile value specified in place of ##).